Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 The web application does not, or can not, sufficiently verify whether a well-formed, valid, consistent request was intentionally provided by the user who submitted the request.

-When a web server is designed to receive a request from a client without any mechanism for verifying that it was intentionally sent, then it might be possible for an attacker to trick a client into making an unintentional request to the web server which will be treated as an authentic request.
-This can be done via a URL, image load, XMLHttpRequest, etc. and can result in data disclosure or unintended code execution.
+When a web server is designed to receive a request from a client without any mechanism for verifying that it was intentionally sent, then it might be possible for an attacker to trick a client into making an unintentional request to the web server, which will be treated as an authentic request.
+This can be done via a URL, image load, XMLHttpRequest, etc., resulting in data disclosure or unintended code execution.

 CWE-362:Race Condition

-The code requires that certain states should not be modified between two operations, but a timing window exists in which the state can be modified by an unexpected actor or process.
+The code requires that certain states not be modified between two operations, but a timing window exists in which an unexpected actor or process can modify the state.

-This can have security implications when the expected synchronization is in security-critical code, such as recording whether a user is authenticated or modifying important state information that should not be influenced by an outsider.
+This can have security implications when the expected synchronisation is in security-critical code, such as recording whether a user is authenticated or modifying important state information that an outsider should not influence.

 CWE-209:Error Message Information Leak

-The software generates an error message that includes sensitive information about its environment, users, or associated data.
+The software generates an error message containing sensitive information about its environment, users, and associated data.

 CWE-119:Failure to Constrain Operations within the Bounds of a Memory Buffer